-Discussion
+1.4 Discussion

 In children, WBLH rather than whole-body DXA scan is recommended [1].
-Our findings support the statement in the International Society of Clinical Densitometry (ISCD) DXA in children position statement that the skull is less responsive to stimuli associated with bone mineralisation at other skeletal sites [1], which we have previously been able to identify few data to support.
+Our findings support the statement in the International Society of Clinical Densitometry (ISCD) Paediatric Official Positions that the skull is less responsive to stimuli associated with bone mineralisation at other skeletal sites [1], which we have previously been able to identify few data to support.
 Skull BMD was associated with some anthropometric, body composition and dietary factors, but the associations were weaker than at other ROI.

 Similarly to Taylor et al, we found that height and weight were more strongly associated with WBLH than whole-body BMD [3].
 This was also consistent with associations with other factors examined, apart from prudent diet score, which was equally associated with whole body and WBLH BMD.
 Physical activity was not associated with BMD in this cohort.
 Zouch et al observed that whole body and lumbar spine BMD but not head BMD increased over a 3 year period in adolescent footballers compared to controls [7] and Courtiex et al reported lower head but similar whole body BMD in children participating in competitive gymnastics compared to controls [6].
 These studies included children participating in high intensity training programmes rather than a population cohort as in our study.
-Together, these findings all support the use of WBLH scans in clinical research as potential effects on whole body BMD might be attenuated by a more limited impact on skull mineralisation.
+Together, these findings all support the use of WBLH scans in clinical research as potential effects on whole-body BMD might be attenuated by a more limited impact on skull mineralisation.

-Although there was some evidence of lower BMD amongst children with a history of fracture compared with those without, the associations were uncertain given that the 95% confidence interval bounded zero.
+Although there was some evidence of lower BMD amongst children with a history of fracture compared to those without, the associations were uncertain given that the 95% confidence interval bounded zero.
 Other studies have reported lower BMD in children with fracture compared to non-fracturing controls [14, 15].
-The difference in findings might reflect the power of our study given fracture history was not available for all participants and in this study we assessed historical rather than contemporary fractures.
+The difference in findings might reflect the power of our study given fracture history was not available for all participants, and in this study we assessed historical rather than contemporary fractures.
 Changes to lifestyle factors following a fracture might have improved BMD since the time of fracture.
 Additionally, we were not able to confirm reported fractures through review of historic radiological examinations.
 Furthermore, over-reporting of soft tissue injuries as a fracture by caregivers is recognised [16] and would likely reduce the chance of finding a difference between the groups.
-We are therefore are unable to establish differential patterns of WBLH BMD compared to whole body BMD in fracture associations.
+We are therefore unable to establish differential patterns of WBLH BMD compared to whole-body BMD in fracture associations.

 The strength of this study is in the detailed phenotyping of the children enabling relationships between a number of anthropometric, lifestyle and dietary factors and BMD to be considered.
 However, there are a number of limitations.
 First, extrapolation of our findings to clinical care should be taken with caution as our participants were part of a healthy cohort study.
-For example, King et al, demonstrated in boys with Duchenne muscular dystrophy preservation of skull BMD with age despite a loss in BMD at other skeletal sites [4].
+Nonetheless, our findings are consistent with that of King et al, who demonstrated that boys with Duchenne muscular dystrophy had preservation of skull BMD with age despite a loss in BMD at other skeletal sites [4], suggesting that the skull is also less responsive to changes in physical activity and medical intervention in that disease model.
 Second, we were unable to obtain physical activity monitoring on all the children therefore reducing the power of that analysis.
 Some children removed the physical activity monitors, and we did not systematically record this.
 However, we accounted for non-wear time in the analysis of the accelerometer output.
 Third, most children included in this analysis were of White ethnicity, reflecting the local population from which the mothers were recruited.